infertux/infertux.github.io/_posts/2012-10-19-an-introduction-to-the-ruby-ecosystem.markdown

 ## Ruby on Rails: the Ruby web framework

-I'm not going to explain how to use Rails here since there are tons of very good tutorials on the web like [learning Rails the zombie way](https://railsforzombies.org/).
+I'm not going to explain how to use Rails here since there are tons of very good tutorials on the web.
 Rails was created by [DHH](https://david.heinemeierhansson.com/) in 2005 and helped a lot in popularizing the Ruby language since then.
 The current version is Rails 3 but the eagerly awaited forth release might pop out around Christmas -- stay tuned.